sutantyo/tech_io_java_references/markdowns/1-data-types.md

-# Welcome!
+# Introduction

 In this series of pages we are going to learn the basics of Java references with the final aim of creating a linked list data structure.
 This lesson is designed for a beginning computing student who is learning Java for the first time, and thus it covers only standard references (i.e. strong references).

-For this tutorial, I assume that you have the basic understanding of Java classes and objects, and this includes being able to write your own classes.
+For this tutorial, I assume that you have the basic understanding of Java classes and objects.

-We are going to start with a short refreshers on data types.
+Let us start with a short refreshers on data types.

 # Primitive and non-primitive data types

-If you have played around with Java a bit, then you have definitely encountered basic data types which include `int`, `char`, `float`, `double`, `long`, and `boolean`.
+If you have played around with Java, then you have definitely encountered basic data types which include `int`, `char`, `float`, `double`, `long`, and `boolean`.
 These data types are the basic building block that exist in most programming languages, and so they are often referred to as the primitive data types.